Littlebrook Power Station: Littlebrook A

 The first power station on the site was the coal-fired Littlebrook A Power Station, built by the County of London Electric Lighting Co. in the early 1930s.
 It was opened in 1939.
 Coal was initially brought to the station by rail, until a riverside pier was completed.
 The station was later converted to burn supplementary oil over coal, and remained in use until it closed in 1973, by which time its thermal efficiency was just 16.15 per cent.
-The station had six coal-fired boilers, 3 Babcock & Wilcox chain grate and 3 International Combustion pulverised fuel boilers.
+The station had six coal-fired boilers, three Babcock & Wilcox chain grate and three International Combustion pulverised fuel boilers.
 The steam raised in the boilers was fed to three steam receivers which in turn supplied three steam turbine generators.
 The boilers had an output capacity of 1,530,000 lb/hr (193 kg/s) of steam.
 Steam was delivered to the turbines at 600 psi (41.4 bar) and 427 °C. Two of the turbines were supplied by CA Parsons at 30 MW each driving a directly coupled air cooled alternator running at 3,000 rpm.
-The third turbine was supplied by BTH running at 1500 rpm driving a 4-pole air cooled alternator.
-In its last years the 1500 4 pole alternator was decoupled from its turbine and used as a synchronous compensator thereby providing voltage regulation to its local grid.
+The third turbine was supplied by BTH running at 1,500 rpm driving a 4-pole air cooled alternator.
+In its last years the 1,500 rpm 4-pole alternator was decoupled from its turbine and used as a synchronous compensator thereby providing voltage regulation to its local grid.

 Electricity output from Littlebrook A power station was as follows.

 Littlebrook A annual electricity output GWh.

 Littlebrook B

 The construction of Littlebrook B Power Station was delayed by the Second World War, and came into use between 1949 and 1950.
 Like the A Station, it originally burned coal, but was later converted to burn oil instead.
 It had a capacity of 120 MW and remained in use until 1975.
-This 'Station featured several new concepts in power generation design; it incorporated the "unit concept" whereby boilers directly supply steam to its designated turbine-generator.
+This station featured several new concepts in power generation design; it incorporated the "unit concept" whereby boilers directly supply steam to its designated turbine-generator.
 (Previously boilers "pooled" steam via a range or receivers to any of the installed turbines).
 The steam cycle featured "reheat" where steam exhausting from the initial high-pressure turbine cylinder is routed back through the boiler to be reheated thereby increasing its available energy before being returned to the turbine's intermediate cylinder.
 There were four International Combustion boilers which had a total output capacity of 1,060,000 lb/hr (132 kg/s) of steam.
 Steam was delivered to the turbines at 1,285 psi (88.6 bar) and 454 °C. Finally the 60 MW Metropolitan Vickers alternators were cooled by pure hydrogen gas which has a far greater cooling effect than air.
 These features became common in later power station designs utilising turbine generators rated at 120 MW and over.

 Electricity output from Littlebrook B power station was as follows.

 Littlebrook B annual electricity output GWh.